aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/setting-print-options/_index.md

 By default, the print area incorporates all areas of the worksheet that contain data.
 Developers can establish a specific print area of the worksheet.

-To select a specific print area, use the [**PageSetup**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/) class' [**GetPrintArea()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getprintarea/) property.
+To select a specific print area, use the [**PageSetup**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/) class's [**GetPrintArea()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getprintarea/) method.
 Assign a cell range that defines the print area to this property.

 ```cpp
 #include <iostream>